ericgoolsby/Rphylopars/README.md

 For download information and tutorials, visit the [Rphylopars wiki](https://github.com/ericgoolsby/Rphylopars/wiki).

 ## Current versions available
-### CRAN: 0.3.2
+### CRAN: 0.3.2 (0.3.9 submission pending)
-### GitHub master branch - 0.3.2
+### GitHub master branch - 0.3.9
-### GitHub devel branch - 0.3.7
+### GitHub devel branch - 0.3.9

 ## Version notes
+* Version 0.3.9 - Added `get_cov_CIs` as option to `phylopars` to estimate 95% confidence intervals for trait covariance parameters.
+Clean up `write.phylopars()` function Also removed dependency on geiger, which is set to be archived on CRAN.
+* Version 0.3.8 - Fixes `sim.traits()` error which previously set root value to 1.
-* Version 0.3.7 - Converts trait_data to data.frame to prevent errors from tibbles
+* Version 0.3.7 - Converts `trait_data` to `data.frame` to prevent errors from tibbles
-* Vesrion 0.3.6 - New experimental internal function `Rphylopars:::get_cov_CIs` to estimate 95% CIs for trait covariance parameters from a fitted `phylopars` object.
+* Version 0.3.6 - New experimental internal function `Rphylopars:::get_cov_CIs` to estimate 95% CIs for trait covariance parameters from a fitted `phylopars` object.
-* Vesrion 0.3.5 - Checks that all species names in `trait_data$species` have an exact match in `tree$tip.label`
+* Version 0.3.5 - Checks that all species names in `trait_data$species` have an exact match in `tree$tip.label`
 * Version 0.3.4 - Fixes printing error when only one variable is included in `phylopars()`
-* Vesion 0.3.3 - Prevents R from crashing when is.na(species) (e.g. trailing blank rows at the end of a spreadsheet).
+* Version 0.3.3 - Prevents R from crashing when is.na(species) (e.g. trailing blank rows at the end of a spreadsheet).
 * Version 0.3.1 and 0.3.2 - Removed broken links from fast.SSC.Rd and Rphylopars-package.Rd help files (resolves CRAN notes)
 * Version 0.3.0 - R 4.0 compatibility
 * Version 0.2.11 - Fixed confidence intervals (previously too large) and installation issues